 16 October 2013

-Cheri Warren, IEEE Senior member, speaks about how the accomplishments of Ada Lovelace has translated for women working in the technology field today.
+Cheri Warren, IEEE Senior member, speaks about how the accomplishments of Ada Lovelace have translated for women working in the technology field today.

 3 September 2013

-Alberto Broggi, IEEE Senior member, member of the Intelligent Transportation Systems Society and IEEE Computer Society, discusses how as autonomous vehicles become more widely accepted, the price of sensor technology will drop and driverless vehicles will become more affordable.
+Alberto Broggi, IEEE Senior member and member of the Intelligent Transportation Systems Society and IEEE Computer Society, discusses how as autonomous vehicles become more widely accepted, the price of sensor technology will drop and driverless vehicles will become more affordable.

 8 Cray Cray Ways to Harness Solar Energy